prateep/reverse-string-java/README.md

 1 <= s.length <= 105
 s[i] is a printable ascii character.

 <strong>Follow up</strong>: Do not allocate extra space for another array.
-You must do this by modifying the input array in-place with O(1) extra memory.
+I do this by modifying the input array in-place with O(1) extra memory.

 ![reverse-string-image](/src/main/resources/reverse-string.png)